Skip to content

 return 1.0 - (entry_age / total_span)

-The recency scoring normalizes timestamps to a 0-1 scale relative to the conversation span, ensuring fair comparison regardless of absolute time differences.
+The recency scoring normalizes timestamps to a 0-1 scale relative to the data processing timeline, ensuring fair comparison regardless of absolute time differences in data pipeline operations.

 Caching and Parallel Execution

-Tool performance optimization combines intelligent caching with parallel execution capabilities:
+Tool performance optimization combines intelligent caching with parallel execution capabilities optimized for data processing operations:

 import asyncio